daheda/daheda.github.io/blog/dynamic-programing.md

 --- Compute fibonacci of 41 in 37.8068268299 seconds ---

-To compute Fibonacci(n) with recurrsion we have the following graph, and we noticed that we have duplicated nodes that could be eliminated these in a cache.
+To compute Fibonacci(n) with recursion we have the following graph, and we noticed that we have duplicate nodes that could be eliminated in a cache.

 ![alt_text](images/image1.png "image_tooltip")

-By applying memoization like the following :
+By applying memoization like following :

 ```